koenrane/KR-new-site/content/design.md

 All spacing is a simple multiple of a base measurement : If - for example - paragraphs were separated by 3.14 lines of space but headings had 2.53 lines of margin beneath them, that would look chaotic.
 Instead, I fixed a "base margin" variable and then made all margin and padding calculations be simple fractional multiples (e.g. 1.5x, 2x) of that base margin.

+[^characters]: 60 characters per line seemed awkwardly narrow to me, so I went for 75 per line.

 ## Fonts

 The font family is the open-source [EB Garamond](https://github.com/georgd/EB-Garamond).
 The `monospace` font is [Fira Code VF](https://github.com/tonsky/FiraCode), which brings a range of ligatures.